Ansaf-Sabu/CSIT321-ArmourEye-DeepThink/README.md

 **CSIT321 Final Project by Team DeepThink**

 A comprehensive security testing platform that allows users to upload Docker images and perform automated vulnerability scanning with AI-driven analysis and insights.
+A more detailed README.md file is present in the ArmourEye-main folder

 ## 📁 Repository Structure